I am a 4th year PhD student in Economics at the London School of Economics (LSE) in the Centre for Macroeconomics (CFM).

 Commodity shocks, inflation, and expectations (with Ryan Banerjee and Boris Hofmann)

-How banks transmit firm-level shocks across regions (with Jin Cao, Ragnar Juelsrud, and Karolis Liaudinskas)
+Banking and economic synchronization: insights from micro data (with Jin Cao, Ragnar Juelsrud, and Karolis Liaudinskas)